TanviJethi/LearnCode/README.md

-# LearnCode - Programming by Logic (Local Edition)
+# LearnCode - Programming by Logic

 Write simple programs in plain English and watch them execute step by step.
 Runs entirely on your machine — no API keys, no internet connection, no external AI calls.